 It was time to head back home.
 I woke up early to catch a plane back, but there was one cafe that I had always wanted to try, the Blue Pumpkin.
 I heard that this place is one of the most popular local chain that are currently spreading throughout Asia.
 The coffee was very good but the price was a little too steep.

 And this concludes the first "A Solo Traveler's Journal" entry.
 If you are looking to travel to Siem Reap, Cambodia, here are a few tips:

 - The majority of people here use US dollars so you should prepare only USD for your trip.
 Keep in mind that they don't usually accept coins and sometimes they will return a change in riels if they do not have enough USD.

 - Siem Reap is very safe.
 I saw a lot of police officers patrolling around most of the attractions.
 People are generally very nice and most of the people I met speak good english.

 - 30 USD for a one day pass.
 Keep the ticket in your pocket at all times because you will be asked to show the pass every time you visit a temple.

-- If you are looking for a 3G SIM card, try Hello by Smart or Telcom (my driver recommended this).
+- If you are looking for a 3G SIM card, try Smart or Telcom (my driver recommended this).
 When you arrive at the airport there will be several booths for you to buy 3G SIM cards at a very cheap price.
 There will be people to help you activate right on the spot or you can activate manually by following the english instructions on their websites.

 - I hired a car with a driver for 45 USD for a whole day trip from Angkor Wat Tour.
 The car is very good with air condition and free drinks.
 If you do not want to deal with touts and scams, this is a good way to see Siem Reap in short amount of time.